 Health Requirements for Enrollment

-and immunizations must be up to date according to the Illinois Department of Public Health prior to the first day of school.
+must be up to date according to the Illinois Department of Public Health prior to the first day of school.
 Your child will not be allowed to attend classes starting on the first day of school, if the school has not received proof of these requirements have been met.
 The physical must be completed before school starts.
 An appointment will not be accepted.

 and dental examinations

 Requirements per Grade Level

 - Preschool: Physical examination, lead screening, and updated immunizations including 4 DTP, 3 Polio, 3 HIB, 1 MMR, Hepatitis B series, Varicella (Chickenpox) and the pneumococcal series.